 What is a Compressor?

-Before we delve into the compressors available in Logic Pro, it’s important to know what a compressor is.
+Before we go into which compressors are available in Logic Pro, it’s good to know what a compressor is.
 A compressor is a processing tool in a DAW (Digital Audio Workstation).
-Essentially, what you do with a compressor is to shape an audio signal by, for example, evening out the dynamics and raising the average level.
+In short, what you do with a compressor is squeeze an audio signal and shape it by, for example, evening out dynamics and raising the average level.
 You can also use a compressor to achieve a certain sound in your song.

 Compressors in Logic Pro

-Logic Pro includes a compressor that emulates some well-known analog compressors.
-In this guide, we go through how they work and how you can use them.
+Included in Logic Pro is a compressor that emulates some famous analog compressors.
+In this guide we’ll go through how they work and how you can use them.

 Platinum Digital

 This model is Logic Pro’s own digital compressor.
-It has a transparent sound and a transient response (the ability to reproduce high and sudden sounds, e.g., hand claps) that is quick and transparent.
+It has a transparent sound and a transient response (ability to reproduce high and sudden sounds, e.g. hand claps) that is fast and transparent.
 Platinum Digital works well on any sound.
-There is also the option to add distortion to achieve a more “raw” sound if you want the coloring (character) of analog hardware.
+There’s also the option to add distortion for a more “raw” sound if you want the coloring (character) of analog hardware.

 Studio VCA

 Studio VCA is an emulation of the Focusrite Red 3 Dual Compressor/Limiter.
-Red 3 is a dual mono/stereo compressor and limiter that was released in 1994.
-Its success earned Red 3 a TEC Award for outstanding technical achievement in the category of “Signal Processing Technology.”
+The Red 3 is a dual mono/stereo compressor and limiter released in 1994.
+Its success earned the Red 3 a TEC Award for Outstanding Technical Achievement in the “Signal Processing Technology” category.

-Studio VCA works well on bass, vocals, and guitars due to its fast and tight response, but it also shines on mix buses.
-The emulation is completely discrete and balanced, which means it has a clean sound and does not color the sound like other analog compressors.
-Although Studio VCA has a more transparent sound, you can give your sounds a more analog feel with the distortion control.
+Studio VCA works well on bass, vocals and guitar due to its fast and tight response, but also on mix buses.
+The emulation is fully discrete and balanced which means it has a clean sound and does not color the audio like other analog compressors.
+Even though Studio VCA has a more transparent sound, you can give your audio a more analog feel with the distortion control.

 Studio FET

-The Studio FET model emulates the UREI/Universal Audio 1176 Rev E “Blackface” compressor/limiter.
+Studio FET emulates the UREI/Universal Audio 1176 Rev E “Blackface” compressor/limiter.
 UA founder Bill Putnam Sr. designed the original Universal Audio 1176 compressor in 1967, as well as the Vintage FET compressor.
-The 1176 is known for being used on some of the greatest recordings in history and is a favorite among producers and mix engineers.
-Its lightning-fast attack and release times are ideal for drums, bass, or guitars and for bringing vocals forward in the mix.
+The 1176 is known for being used on some of the biggest recordings in history, and is a favorite among producers and mix engineers.
+Its lightning-fast attack and release times are ideal for drums, bass or guitars and for pushing vocals forward in the mix.

-Studio FET’s aggressive sound provides a sense of energy that adds brightness and presence to anything that goes through it.
-When driven hard, it adds a certain in-your-face edge, making it widely known as a drum compressor.
+Studio FET’s aggressive sound gives a sense of energy that adds brightness and presence to everything passing through it.
+When driven hard it adds some in-your-face edge, making it widely known as a drum compressor.
 The 1176 also has a very distinct sound even when not compressing audio due to its unique circuitry.
-Some people run audio through the 1176 with compression turned off just to get that special tone it imparts.
+Some run audio through the 1176 with compression off just to get that special tone it imparts.

 Classic VCA

 The Classic VCA model emulates the DBX 160 series of compressors/limiters.
-It was introduced in 1971 and was used on almost all major recordings in the late ’70s and throughout the ’80s.
-Later models in the 160 series also became industry standards that are still frequently used today.
+Introduced in 1971, it was used on almost every major recording in the late 70s and throughout the 80s.
+Later models in the 160 series also became industry standards still frequently used today.

-Classic VCA is considered one of the best drum compressors ever, and the original DBX 160 has a proven track record.
-It is known for its vintage character, aggressive punch, and simplicity.
-The compressor’s tight and fast response makes it perfect for crushing groups/busses and adding subtle “fatness” to everything from guitars to vocals.
-The DBX 160 is also legendary for its simple control set and classic hard-knee compression not found in other VCA compressors.
+Classic VCA is considered one of the best drum compressors ever and the original DBX 160 has a proven track record.
+It’s known for its vintage character, aggressive punch and simplicity.
+The compressor’s tight and fast response makes it perfect for smashing groups/buses and adding a subtle “fatness” to everything from guitars to vocals.
+The DBX 160 is also legendary for its simple control layout and classic hard-knee compression not found in other VCA compressors.

 Vintage Opto

-Finally, we have the Vintage Opto model, which emulates the Teletronix LA-2A optical compressor.
+Finally we have the Vintage Opto model, which emulates the Teletronix LA-2A optical compressor.
 Since its introduction in 1965, the iconic Teletronix LA-2A Leveling Amplifier has been heard on countless hits.
-Teletronix founder Jim Lawrence first used photocells to control audio amplification in an innovative way.
+Teletronix founder Jim Lawrence first used photocells to control audio gain in an innovative way.
 His ingenious optical compression design was a technical breakthrough that surpassed the stability and transparency of previous circuits.

-Universal Audio founder Bill Putnam Sr. later acquired this patented technology and continued manufacturing the LA-2A until 1969.
-To this day, the LA-2A continues to captivate new generations of retro-seeking enthusiasts.
+Universal Audio founder Bill Putnam Sr. later bought this patented technology and continued producing the LA-2A until 1969.
+Even today the LA-2A continues to captivate new generations of retro-seeking enthusiasts.

-For over 50 years, the Teletronix LA-2A has been revered for its smooth, natural, musical compression.
-Known for its subtle, seductive, and warm qualities, the original LA-2A’s tube-driven electro-optical attenuation circuits were revolutionary for their time.
-Top-tier artists, engineers, and producers praise its ability to work on anything you choose.
-Its fast attack and release offer a character that is more transparent than other compressors from its era.
-However, the LA-2A is most renowned for treating vocals.
+For over 50 years the Teletronix LA-2A has been respected for its smooth, natural, musical compression.
+Known for its subtle, alluring and warm qualities, the original LA-2A’s tube-driven electro-optical attenuation circuits were revolutionary for their time.
+Top artists, engineers and producers praise its ability to work on anything you choose.
+Its fast attack and release offer a character more transparent than other compressors of its era.
+However, the LA-2A is best known for treating vocals.

-We hope this guide was helpful to you in choosing compressors in Logic Pro.
-If you have any further questions, please feel free to contact us!
-You can also learn more about the Vintage EQ Collection in Logic Pro.
+We hope this guide was useful to you in choosing compressors in Logic Pro.
+If you have more questions you’re warmly welcome to contact us!
+You can also read more about the Vintage EQ Collection in Logic Pro.

 Guides